 The more I contemplated a bike covered with square bucket panniers, the more I disliked the thought of myself as a turtle, crawling down the highway, permanently burdened with a load of crap.
 I hadn’t taken trailers seriously because they could cost a lot, and because I had talked to one or two distance riders who said they suck.
 But now I was wondering if I had been too hasty in opting for the beefed-up back rack.

-A search led to various sources (especially Bicycle Touring Guide, Adventure Cycling Guide, Adventure Cycling Forum, LonelyPlanet, Dave’s Travel Pages, CycloCamping, TomsBikeTrip, BentRider, and 1 2 3 pages at CrazyGuyOnABike) that tended to agree on certain tradeoffs, between trailers and panniers.
+A search led to various sources (especially The Cycling Canadian, Bicycle Touring Guide, Adventure Cycling Guide, Adventure Cycling Forum, LonelyPlanet, Dave’s Travel Pages, CycloCamping, TomsBikeTrip, BentRider, and 1 2 3 pages at CrazyGuyOnABike) that tended to agree on certain tradeoffs, between trailers and panniers.
 Here is a consolidated list of factors and views provided by those sites, with some additional comments from my own perspective:

 - For both distance riding and local cargo hauling, a trailer tends to offer more weight and volume capacity, although (depending on the trailer) four bucket panniers plus racks might carry more volume if not weight.
 This could matter, not only for those who prefer to take a lot of gear, but also when crossing or camping in places without much food or water.
 A trailer would also be more likely to accommodate large items, such as a wilderness hiker’s backpack, though I believed I could attach mine on top of the crates, on the back rack I was planning.